The Governor’s Race

 Sister Jennie

-A woman of unusual dignity and intellectual attainments, Mrs. Fassett was a capable partner of her husband in his rise to influence in business and politics.
-Traveling frequently to Washington, D.C. to accompany her husband, Jennie became an advocate and a substantial contributor to national organizations devoted to the elimination of child labor and the promotion of child labor legislation.
+The woman behind the man, sister Jennie, was a woman of unusual dignity and intellectual attainments.
+She was an essential partner of her husband in his rise to influence in business and politics.
+Traveling frequently to Washington, D.C. to accompany her husband, Jennie became a fierce advocate and a substantial contributor to national organizations devoted to the elimination of child labor and supporting legislation to protect vulnerable workers across the country.
+Her advocacy and philanthropy established her as a respected figure in reform circles well beyond her home state.

 Unlike her younger sister, Jennie married a stable, remarkable, accomplished man and had a fulfilling home life.
 The Fassetts had eight children.
 Six made it to adulthood.
 They built a 53-room grand mansion, the showcase of the city of Elmira, NY in 1896.
-The “Strathmont,” set on 47 acres, featured a theater and stage on the third floor, a secret staircase and a nine hole golf course.
+The “Strathmont,” set on 47 acres, featured a theater and stage on the third floor, (son Jay became a successful Broadway and Hollywood actor), a secret staircase and a nine hole golf course.
 Many Elmirans learned the social graces at a dancing school conducted at Strathmont.
-In 1917, Jacob and Jennie, built a summer home called Greycourt on the north shore of West Falmouth harbor, across from Chapoquoit Island.
-There they staged many a lovely family gathering.

 After retiring from politics, Jacob Fassett was active in many business enterprises.
 He was the principal owner of the stock of the Second National Bank of Elmira, NY.
 He prospected and supervised gold mines in Korea for the Oriental Consolidated Mining Corporation, and held lumber interests in the Philippines and Canada.
 He was the president of the Insular Lumber Company with offices in Manila.
 He was the proprietor of the Elmira Daily Advertiser and a partner in the Standard Typewriter Company.
 This company would develop and manufacture the Corona 3 folding portable typewriter, launched in 1912.
 By the time production of this model ended, in 1941, 692,500 had been made.
 At $50 a typewriter, sales had totaled $34 million.